Reinstatement to Active F-1 Status

 - Does not have a record of repeated or willful violations of the Service regulations;

-- Is currently pursuing, or intending to pursue, a full course of study in the immediate future at the school which issued the Form I-20;
+- Currently pursuing, or intending to pursue, a full course of study in the immediate future at the school which issued the Form I-20;

-- Establishes to the satisfaction of the Service, by a detailed showing, either that:
+- Establishes to the satisfaction of USCIS, by a detailed showing, either that:

 - The violation of status resulted from circumstances beyond the student's control.
 Such circumstances might include serious injury or illness, closure of the institution, a natural disaster, or inadvertence, oversight, or neglect on the part of the DSO, but do not include instances where a pattern of repeated violations or where a willful failure on the part of the student resulted in the need for reinstatement; or